Carina-P/ms3-best-books/test/TESTS.md

 The below plan for testing was followed during development of the site:
 The TDD, **TestDriven Development**, process is followed as much as possible.
-Test cases is developed/thought off, before code is implemented.
-The test process is conducted in an iterativ manner and implementation cycles are short with small code parts every time.
-In some cases **prototyping** is used and the thorough test is done when satisfied with the prototyping.
+Test cases are developed/thought off, before the code is implemented.
+The test process is conducted in an iterative manner and implementation cycles are short with small code parts every time.
+In some cases, **prototyping** is used and the thorough test is done when satisfied with the prototype.

-Before new code is commited, testing of all code developed earlier are tested again.
+Before new code is committed, testing of all code developed earlier are repeated again.

-When all features are implemented and tested the following tests are
+When all features are implemented and tested, the following tests are
 performed:
 - Go through the test cases for functional testing and testing of responsiveness, as described below